spawnlab-dev/stack-deploy-action/README.md

 client you need to pass the `swarmId` & `endPointId`.
 Please follow the below steps/docs mentioned below to find both required value

-- To find the `swarmId` i.e. docker cluster id, please run the below command in docker manager node
+- To find the `swarmId` i.e. docker cluster ID, please run the below command in docker manager node

 ```shell